FreeMarker Syntax

 <#--FM:BEGIN--><font color="<#if (customer.overdueBalance > 0)>red<#else>blue</#if>">Customer Account Health</font><#--FM:END-->

-This preserves the enclosing quotes in your code and prevents an error when you try to save the template.
+This keeps the enclosing quotes in your code and prevents errors when saving the template.

 You can get values for fields that appear in the body of a record (as opposed to on a record’s sublists) using the following syntax: